Multi-Winner Voting with Approval Preferences: Cohesive Groups

 PJR and JR are much weaker properties than EJR; in particular EJR implies PJR, which in turn implies JR. \Cref{ex:pjr_and_ejr}, below, illustrates that the stronger of the two axioms, PJR, can be satisfied even by rules that could be considered very bad from the perspective of proportionality degree (and, thus, also from the perspective of approximating EJR).
 On the other hand, there exist rules with good proportionality degree that do not satisfy even JR---this happens, e.g., when a rule does not provide sufficient guarantees for 1-cohesive groups (although it might satisfy EJR for $\ell\geq 2$).
-Generally, justified representation should not be viewed as a proportionality axiom but rather a property capturing the idea of diversity, which we will discuss in \Cref{sec:degressive_and_regressive_proportionality}.
+Generally, justified representation cannot be viewed as a proportionality axiom as it grants even large group only a single representative in the selected committee.
 In contrast, PJR can be viewed as a moderate proportionality requirement, significantly weaker than EJR but stronger than, e.g., lower quota on party-list profile.
-We refer to \Cref{tab:proportionaliy_summary} for an overview which rules satisfy JR and PJR.
+We refer to \Cref{tab:proportionality_summary} for an overview which rules satisfy JR and PJR.

 \begin{example} Fix $k$ and consider the following instance:

 There are $2k$ candidates.
 The voters can be divided into $k$ equal-size groups so that the voters from the $i$-th group, in the diagram denoted as $V_i$, approve $c_i$ and $\{c_{k+1}, \ldots, c_{2k}\}$.
 Committee $\{c_1, \ldots, c_k\}$ (marked blue) satisfies PJR, but clearly, $\{c_{k+1}, \ldots, c_{2k}\}$ (marked green) is a much better choice from the perspective of proportionality degree.
 Also, $\{c_{k+1}, \ldots, c_{2k}\}$ satisfies the EJR condition while $\{c_1, \ldots, c_k\}$ does not.
 This example shows that PJR implies no better proportionality degree than $f(\ell)=1$. \end{example}